 49. Development of a Strategy to combat the use of drugs and other addictive behaviours in the WHO African Region.
 This should take into account the issues specific to the Region and the sub regions, including the high use of opioids in East Africa, higher Cannabis use in the Central and West Africa, the linkage of drug use with HIV, increased trafficking of drugs among other issues.

 ACTIONS PROPOSED

-50. The Regional Committee is invited to examine and adopt the implementation framework.
+50. The Regional Committee examined and adopted the implementation framework.